gbrrestoration/rrap-mds-knowledge-hub/capability/overview.md

 ## Our Mission

-Our Mission is to help environmental decision makers on The Reef explore and identify robust intervention options under uncertainty.
+Our Mission is to help environmental decision makers on the Great Barrier Reef explore and identify robust intervention options under uncertainty.
 We do this using integrated state-of-the-art environmental, ecological and economic models and decision-support tools.

 ## Our Capability